anjackson/codex/content/patterns/info_flow.md

 Like the backups you never tried to restore

-Many preservation systems generate DIP components prior to ingest, and are therefore necessarily under _Flow Pattern 2: The Fork_.
+Many preservation systems generate DIP components prior to ingest, and are therefore necessarily under _Flow 2: The Fork_.
 As such, the organizations that build their archives around these systems cannot be considered strictly conformant with the OAIS reference model.

 AIP noun/verb, AIP is what it is, versus AIP the role it plays.